The uniruledness of the Prym moduli space of genus 9

 The moduli space $\cR_g$ parametrizing pairs $[C, \eta]$, where $C$ is a smooth curve of genus $g$ and $\eta\in \mbox{Pic}^0(C)[2]$ is a (non-trivial) $2$-torsion point in the Jacobian of $C$ has traditionally received considerable attention in the context of finding a uniformization of the moduli space $\cA_{g-1}$ of principally polarized abelian varieties of dimension $g-1$ via the Prym map $P_g\colon \cR_g\rightarrow \cA_{g-1}$, see \cites{B,CMGHL, Don}.
 In particular, in small genus when $P_g$ is a dominant map any result on the birational geometry of $\cR_g$ has direct consequences for $\cA_{g-1}$.
 It is known that $\cR_g$ is rational for $g=2,3,4$ (see \cite{Dol,Ca}), whereas $\cR_5$ is unirational \cites{ILS, V2}.
 In genus $6$ the Prym map $P_6\colon \cR_6\rightarrow \cA_5$ is finite of degree $27$ and there are at least two fundamentally different ways of showing that $\cR_6$ is unirational, see \cites{Don, V1}.
 Using Nikulin surfaces (that is, $K3$ surfaces endowed with a symplectic involution), we showed that $\cR_7$ is unirational as well \cites{FV1}, whereas $\cR_8$ is uniruled, see \cites{FV2}.

 4pt

 The Prym moduli space $\cR_g$ admits a Deligne-Mumford compactification $\rr_g:=\mm_g\bigl(\mathcal{B} \mathbb Z_2\bigr)$, which can be interpreted either as the moduli space of stable maps from curves of genus $g$ to the classifying stack $\mathcal{B}\mathbb Z_2$, or in the spirit of Cornalba's work \cite{Cor}, as the stack of stable Prym curves of genus $g$, see \cites{BCF, FL}.
-Using this model, it has been shown in \cite{FL} that $\rr_g$ is a variety of general type whenever $g\geq 14$ and $g\neq 15,16$.
+We denote by $\pi\colon \rr_g\rightarrow \mm_g$ the morphism forgetting the Prym structure.
+It has been shown in \cite{FL} that $\rr_g$ is a variety of general type whenever $g\geq 14$ and $g\neq 15,16$.
 Bruns \cite{Br} extended this result and showed that $\rr_{15}$ is of general type.
-Via non-abelian Brill-Noether theory and tropical methods, it has been recently shown in \cite{FJP2} that $\rr_{13}$ is of general type as well.
+By making use of non-abelian Brill-Noether theory and tropical methods, it has been recently shown in \cite{FJP2} that $\rr_{13}$ is of general type as well.
 By combining results from \cites{CEFS, FL}, it also follows that the Kodaira dimension of $\rr_{12}$ is non-negative.
 On the other hand the case of $\rr_{16}$ remains open, due to the highly surprising expected failure of the Prym-Green Conjecture in genus $16$, as discussed at length in \cite[Proposition 4.4]{CEFS}\footnote{It is precisely the failure locus of the Prym-Green Conjecture on syzygies of Prym-canonical curves which is used to show in \cite{FL} that $\rr_g$ is of general type for a given even genus $g$.}.
 However, we expect that $\rr_{16}$ is of general type as well.
 The aim of this paper is to establish the following result: \begin{theorem} The Prym moduli space $\rr_9$ is uniruled. \end{theorem} Note that $9$ is the largest genus $g$ for which $\rr_g$ is known to have negative Kodaira dimension.
 This leaves $\rr_{10}$ and $\rr_{11}$ as the only Prym moduli spaces where there is not even a conjectural description concerning their birational nature.
 In comparison, the Kodaira dimension of $\mm_g$ remains unknown for $g=17, \ldots, 21$, see \cites{HM, EH, FJP1}, whereas the Kodaira dimension of both components $\overline{\mathcal{S}}_g^+$ and $\overline{\mathcal{S}}_g^-$ of the moduli space of spin curves is known for all $g$, see \cite{FV3}.
-Note that $\ss_9^+$ is of general type, whereas $\ss_9^-$ is uniruled \cite{FV3} and $g=9$ is the first case where $\ss_g^-$ is not known to be unirational.
+Note that $\ss_9^+$ is known to be of general type, whereas $\ss_9^-$ is uniruled \cite{FV3} and $g=9$ is the first case where $\ss_g^-$ is not known to be unirational.
 It remains an open question, whether one can find a unirational parametrization for $\rr_9$.

 4pt